berternie9/fridge_to_fork/README.md

 # Fridge to Fork

 Fridge to Fork is a recipe-finding web app designed to help users discover recipes based on the ingredients they have at home.
-Users can filter recipes by cuisine and diet, save their favorite recipes to a personal list, and even record their own recipes.
+Users can filter recipes by cuisine and diet, save their favourite recipes to a personal list, and even record their own recipes.

 ## Features